ivelum/landing/content/technology/favorite.2.frontend.md

 - ![React.js](logos/react.svg) React.js

   React is the most popular frontend framework.
-It’s fast, robust, and very practical.
+It's fast, robust, and very practical.
 We can build almost anything with it, thanks to its huge ecosystem and vast developer community.